kk-digital/kcg-ecs-test/README.md

-# Entitas-Standalone

-Entitas-Standalone is a pure C# console app using [Entitas](https://github.com/sschmid/Entitas).

-There are two project in the solution:
+There are Three project in the solution:

-## src/MyProject.csproj
+## src/kcg-ecs-test.csproj
-This is a minimal sample project using one generated component.
+This is a minimal sample project using to test our entitas verison

-## jenny/MyProject.Jenny.csproj
+## jenny/RunCodeGenerator.Jenny.csproj
 Use this project to build the code generator called Jenny.

+## customEntitas/
+This is the custom version of entitas that we are using.
+It is a fork of the original entitas project.
+Custom Entitas is going to be modified removing functionality that we don't need.
+Making it more lightweight custom Entitas should make generator code be para of same namespace of the component.

 To start the server please run: